creating2morrow/neveko/docs/man.md

 * the `check status` button will show current jwp for each contact
 * `clear stale jwp` will purge data in case of timeout issues
-* don't keep large amounts in nevmes just enough for fees and jwps
+* don't keep large amounts in neveko just enough for fees and jwps
 * once a valid jwp is created (takes a few minutes) the `compose` button will be visible
 * you need to click `check status` on contacts before sending to refresh jwp expiration check
 * draft a plain text message, dont be shy